slac-lcls/lute/docs/development/architecture.md

 A `Task` can be instantiated by passing in an instance of the `TaskParameters` object.
 The `Task` can then be run by invoking the `run()` method.
 A script is provided to do this: `subprocess_task.py`, although this script is not intended to be run directly, but rather submitted by an `Executor` (see below).

-The `subprocess_task.py` will go through the following steps:
+The `subprocess_task.py` script will go through the following steps:

 1. `subprocess_task.py` does parameter validation.
+A configuration YAML is parsed for the specific `Task` we want to run, and the parameters are type-validated.
+If the validation fails, the script exits at this point without attempting to execute the analysis code.
 2. `Task` is created and signals it is ready to start to the `Executor`.
 It passes along the validated parameter set along with this signal.
-After signalling the process suspends itself with a `SIGSTOP`.
+After signalling, the process suspends itself with a `SIGSTOP`.
 This gives the `Executor` time to run any tasklets it may need to.
 3. The process is resumed by the `Executor` when appropriate and the `Task` begins its actual analysis.
 4. On completion the `Task` sends the result back to the `Executor` and exits.